BankThink

 'Tis the season for fake CRA news.

-The Fed, which cannot comment on litigation, is cleverly using its community groups and other friends to bash banks for supporting the litigation at recent and upcoming CRA conferences.
-The agency has denied this author's requests to present an opposing view at these events.
+The Fed, which cannot comment on litigation, is cleverly using its community group and other friends to bash banks for supporting the litigation at recent and upcoming CRA conferences.
+This author's requests to present an opposing view at these events have been denied.
 If you can't convince a judge, then why not use your friends to convince bankers?

 The circuit court's decision can be appealed to the Supreme Court.
 A reelected President Trump, meanwhile, could rescind the Biden CRA, the same way President Biden rescinded the Trump CRA.